tinyheero/BICG-2016/snvs/content/lab.md

 ### Exploration in R

-While IGV is good for visualizing individual mutations, looking at more global characteristics would require loading the data into an analysis software.
-We can use R for this.
+While IGV is good for visualizing individual mutations, looking at more global characteristics would require loading the data into an analysis language like R:

 We will use exome-wide SNV predictions for Strelka and MutationSeq for these analyses.
 These processed tabular text files along with the `analyzeSNVResults.Rmd` RMarkdown file that contains the R code for the analysis can downloaded as a package.